TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/DateTime/getYearOfNextMonth.md

 # `getYearOfNextMonth` - get year of next month

 Returns the year of next month in relation to specified year and month number (from 0 or 1).
-Except December case, the returned year will be even with specified parameter one.
+Except December case, the returned year will be even with specified one.

 ```
-getYearOfNextMonth(
+(
   namedParameters:
       Readonly<
         { referenceYear: number; } &